CS Energy, Luminace complete 2 landfill solar projects in New Jersey

 Edison, New Jersey-based CS Energy and New York-based Luminace have completed two 5-megawatt landfill community solar projects in Berkeley, New Jersey.

-“We are thrilled to have joined forces with CS Energy and Luminace to close this landfill at no cost to our taxpayers and residents while also offering more affordable and cleaner sources of energy to our community,” New Jersey State Senator Carmen Amato says.
+“We are thrilled to have joined forces with CS Energy and Luminace to close this landfill at no cost to our taxpayers and residents while also offering more affordable and cleaner sources of energy to our community,” New Jersey State Sen. Carmen Amato says.
 “My administration and the council have set robust goals for resiliency and green initiatives and are pleased to have this outside the box, strategic method for generating revenue for the township on township-owned land.
 I would like to express my gratitude to the late Administrator John Camera for his instrumental role in making these projects possible.”

 RELATED: A solar solution